 When this did not happen he handed over for publication all of the documents he had relating to the corrupt relationship the Klan had with leading politicians throughout the States he controlled.

 Unable to halt the decline in 1939, Hiram J Evans sold what remained of the Klan to the Indiana vet James A Colescott, a Nazi sympathiser.

 Under his leadership Klan membership declined even further as they became associated with attempts to disrupt the American war effort.

 It seemed that the Ku Klux Klan was finished – but it wasn’t of course, and would have yet another revival.

-Forced to leave the bus Rosa was later convicted of breaking the law and fined but the consequences of her defiance were to be far more profound.
+Rosa was convicted of breaking the law and fined but the consequences of her actions were to be far more profound.

 The Supreme Court’s ruling was the first dent in the South’s policy of racial apartheid.

 The boycott was also to see the emergence on the scene of a young Baptist Minister, Martin Luther King, and the beginning of the Civil Rights Movement.

 They were second class citizens in their own State and their own country, and as long as they were prevented from voting it would remain so.

-Martin Luther King and the National Association for the Advancement of Coloured People were determined to change this.
+Martin Luther King and the National Association for the Advancement of Coloured People (N.A.A.C.P) were determined to change this.

 In the early hours of the morning of 21 June 1964, three civil rights workers, two young Jewish men, James Goodman and Michael Schwerner, and a black man, James Chaney, were stopped for speeding in Neshoba County, Mississippi, by Deputy Cecil Price.

 Aware that they would be unable to secure a conviction for murder in a Mississippi Court the accused were instead tried on the lesser Federal charge of depriving the victims of their civil rights.

 Earlier on 12 June 1963, Medger Evers, a native of Mississippi and a Second World War veteran was murdered outside his house by Klan member Byron de la Beckwith.

 Even so, and despite the overwhelming evidence against him, de la Beckwith was not brought to justice until 1994.

 In the summer of 1963, the Governor of Alabama George Wallace spoke of the need for more funerals to stop this damned desegregation.
 This was said hot on the heels of his famous declaration:

 Four young black girls, 14 year old Addie Mae Collins, Carole Robertson, Cynthia Wesley, and Denise McNair, aged just 11, were killed.

 This fact was well known at the time and appears to have been widely circulated locally.
 Despite this the crime was to remain officially unsolved until 1977, when Chambliss was at last convicted.

-In May, 1963, the so-called Freedom Riders left Washington in buses bound for the South with black and white students travelling together as the idea was to challenge the concept of segregated interstate travel.
+White and black students travelled together as the idea was to challenge the concept of segregated interstate travel.